Current Chapman Population Who Are Vaccinated

 - Scientific Safety Review Workgroup information

 - To check when vaccines become available at a local pharmacy: Find a Vaccination Site

 - OCHCA hotline (714) 834-2000

-We urge all community members, regardless of where you are, to follow the CU Staying Healthy guidelines concerning the wearing of masks, frequent hand washing and other precautionary measures to help curtail the spread of the coronavirus.
+We urge all community members, regardless of where you are and vaccination status, to follow the CU Staying Healthy guidelines concerning the wearing of masks, frequent hand washing and other precautionary measures to help curtail the spread of the coronavirus.